Cautions for Running in the Game Lands Print E-mail

 Here is a trail map, compiled by Marty Mazur, from our running maps pages that shows many of the trails in SGL 176.

-Note, however, that hunting is not limited to State Game Lands.
+Note that hunting is not limited to State Game Lands.
 Be aware that the farmer who has told you it was OK to run across his field may have also told hunters that they could clear his land of deer.
 The message below is adopted from a local hiker's bulletin board, but the message applies to anyone who takes to the woods.
-The dates mentioned apply to the 2008-09 season, and we'll try to keep this information updated from year to year.
+The dates mentioned apply to the current season, and we'll try to keep this information updated from year to year.
 However, the approximate times will probably be good from year to year, and the message is clear.
 It's generally a good idea to stay out of the Game Lands, except on Sundays, from October through late January, and in May.
 And always wear bright colors and florescent orange.

 Many people who are not hunters are not aware of the many seasons which put hunters in the woods for their lawful hunting activities.